chrisb2/pyb_ina219/README.md

 ## Performance

-On v1.1 pyboard reading a single 12-bit voltage in a loop, a read occurred approximately every 500 microseconds.
+On v1.1 pyboard reading a bus voltage in a loop, a read occurred approximately every 270 microseconds.
+Given that in _continuous_ mode a single 12-bit ADC conversion takes 532 microseconds (p27 of the specification) each value returned by the _voltage()_ function will likely be the result of a new conversion.

+If multiple ADC conversions are configured (e.g. ADC_2SAMP, takes 1060 microseconds) then the values returned by the _voltage()_ function will often be the result of the same conversion and therefore identical.

 ## Debugging